santisica29/FlashcardsRevisited/readme.md

 - You'll need two different tables for stacks and flashcards.
 The tables should be linked by a foreign key.

-- Stacks should have an unique name.
+- Stacks should have a unique name.

 - Every flashcard needs to be part of a stack.
 If a stack is deleted, the same should happen with the flashcard.